Visit our El Ultimo Sueno de Frida y Diego Study Guide for educational activities celebrating the world premiere.

 And meet Dillon, a Lincoln High School student who began working with SDO Teaching Artists in 2021.
 Dillon comes to each Young Voice lesson with a curious enthusiasm, intelligent questions, and intuitive observations.
 Dillon has a beautiful tenor voice that is equally comfortable in the repertoire of the Rat Pack and the greatest hits of R&B.

 As an SDO Teaching Artist, I foster young storytellers who bring new perspectives.
 I shepherd their vibrant inner imagination out into the world through the transformative and expressive power of the voice.
 This is the spark.
 This is the future of opera.

-If you are under 25 years old and interested in joining this ensemble, please contact firstname.lastname@example.org.
+If you are interested in joining this ensemble, please contact firstname.lastname@example.org.

 Curriculum written by Cynthia Stokes, Curriculum Specialist

 Illustrations and consulting by Jennifer Tsau, Ph.D.

 San Diego Opera’s Department of Education and Outreach is committed to examining the connection between opera and science through a series of lessons focusing on the human vocal system and how humans make sound.

 The human voice is an extraordinary instrument and was most likely the very first musical instrument created.
 All other instruments, scales and sounds were initially created as a response to the human voice.
 Through the speaking voice a wealth of information is revealed about an individual.
 The following lessons examine the anatomy of the upper respiratory system, how sound is produced, a detailed exploration of the vocal cords and folds, a discussion of vocal health and a look at why humans respond to music.